I Origins: Production

+Music

+The soundtrack was released by Milan Records on July 15, 2014.

 Release

 I Origins premiered at the 2014 Sundance Film Festival on January 18, 2014.
 After its premiere, Fox Searchlight Pictures bought rights to worldwide distribution of the film.
 The film won the festival's Alfred P. Sloan Prize, which recognizes films that depict science and technology.
 The win was Cahill's second; his film Another Earth also won the prize in 2011.
 I Origins also screened at the Brooklyn-based BAMcinemaFest and at the Nantucket Film Festival, both in late June 2014.

 I Origins began its limited theatrical release on July 18, 2014 in just four theaters.
 The following week, it expanded to 76 theaters.

 Reception

 I Origins received mixed reviews from critics.
-Rotten Tomatoes gave the film a rating of 53%, based on 100 reviews, with a weighted average score of 6/10.
+Rotten Tomatoes gave the film a rating of 52%, based on 107 reviews, with a weighted average score of 6/10.
 The site's consensus states: "Writer-director Mike Cahill remains an intriguingly ambitious talent, but with the uneven sci-fi drama I Origins, his reach exceeds his grasp".
-On Metacritic, the film has a score of 57 out of 100, based on 36 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 57 out of 100, based on 36 critics, indicating "mixed or average" reviews.
 Jordan Zakarin, of entertainment and media news website TheWrap, said that "The movie starts as a love story and then morphs into a thriller, propelled always by the push and pull of faith and logic, with tragedy shifting world views over time".
 He continued, saying that "The message is both micro and macro, aimed at the renewed war in the United States over issues like science education and contraception, as well as Cahill's way of working out his own mixed emotions".